batpigandme/pullreq/docs/tidyverse_prs_pt01.md

 ![R to Rd](https://i.imgur.com/MzZiB2h.gif)

 Both roxygen2- and pkgdown-generated documents will say `"do not edit..."` in the first few lines.

-This warning should be heeded, and you should not, in fact edit those documents by hand!
+This is a not-so-subtle hint that you should (wait for it) _not_ edit those files!

 ### Over in the repo...